FinalTwist/Ultima-Adventures/README.md

 Note that the code requires a custom client which can be downloaded at https://www.servuo.com/archive/ultima-adventures-a-full-featured-content-packed-offline-online-server.1374/

+I have also included the Feb 2023 release to the release page on this git, this release contains all you need to run the project.
+If you make any changes to this codebase, you can simply overwrite the files to the client directory to merge them (unless you rename/move/add files).

 All the best to the UO community, I hope to keep playing this amazing game for many more years to come.
 Feel free to clone and revise as you wish!